Safe Wasserstein Constrained Deep Q-Learning: Abstract

 \section{Abstract}

-This paper presents a distributionally robust Q-Learning algorithm (DrQ) which leverages Wasserstein ambiguity sets to provide probabilistic out-of-sample safety guarantees during online learning.
+This paper presents a distributionally robust Q-Learning algorithm (DrQ) which leverages Wasserstein ambiguity sets to provide idealistic probabilistic out-of-sample safety guarantees during online learning.
 First, we follow past work by separating the constraint functions from the principal objective to create a hierarchy of machines which estimate the feasible state-action space within the constrained Markov decision process (CMDP).
 DrQ works within this framework by augmenting constraint costs with tightening offset variables obtained through Wasserstein distributionally robust optimization (DRO).
 These offset variables correspond to worst-case distributions of modeling error characterized by the TD-errors of the constraint Q-functions.
-This procedure allows us to safely approach the nominal constraint boundaries with strong probabilistic safety guarantees.
-Using a case study of safe lithium-ion battery fast charging, we demonstrate dramatic improvements in safety and performance relative to conventional methods.
+This procedure allows us to safely approach the nominal constraint boundaries.
+Using a case study of lithium-ion battery fast charging, we explore how idealistic safety guarantees translate to generally improved safety relative to conventional methods.